-Henry Almond's practice focuses on international trade remedy proceedings and associated litigation before the US Department of Commerce, the US International Trade Commission, and the Court of International Trade.
-In addition, Mr. Almond advises US and international clients on customs issues and trade policy matters.
+Henry Almond's practice focuses on international trade remedy proceedings and associated litigation before the U.S. Department of Commerce, the U.S. International Trade Commission, the Court of International Trade, and the Court of Appeals for the Federal Circuit.
+In addition, he advises U.S. and international clients on customs issues and trade policy matters.

-Prior to joining the firm, Mr. Almond was an associate in the international trade practice at a major international law firm and previously served as a senior international trade analyst in the US Department of Commerce's Import Administration.
-While there, Mr. Almond served as a primary analyst on a number of antidumping and countervailing proceedings involving a broad range of industries and countries, including Korea, China, India, and Taiwan.
+Prior to joining the firm, Henry was an associate in the international trade practice at a major international law firm and started his career as an international trade analyst in the U.S. Department of Commerce's Import Administration, serving for more than five years.
+While there, he served as a primary analyst on a number of antidumping and countervailing proceedings involving a broad range of industries and countries, including Korea, China, India, and Taiwan.
 In this role, he conducted more than a dozen on-site verifications in the steel, seafood, chemicals, and consumer products industries.

 - Government in defense against allegations of subsidization in investigation of Taiwanese non-oriented electrical steel products.